How to Play Music from Phone to Bluetooth in Car

 Connection Won’t Pair

 If your phone doesn’t see the car, make sure both devices are in pairing mode.
-I had this issue once because my car wasn’t discoverable.
+I had this issue because my car wasn’t discoverable.
 Restart your phone’s Bluetooth and try again.
 Also, check that no other devices are interfering—I forgot my tablet was connected once, and it blocked the pairing.

 Poor Sound Quality